Putin says needs effective, yet subtle World Cup security

 MOSCOW Russian President Vladimir Putin said on Tuesday security at the 2018 World Cup would be "effective but not intrusive", underlining to his security chiefs the need for subtle measures that will not scare off fans.

-Putin urged the security services to work together to make sure the tournament, to be staged in 12 stadiums in 11 Russian cities at a cost of 664 billion roubles (9.6 billion pounds), passes off without problems.
+Putin urged the security services to work together to make sure the tournament, to be staged in 12 stadiums in 11 Russian cities at a cost of 664 billion roubles ($15.6 billion), passes off without problems.

 "Here there should be complete cooperation, coordination of work of all services and departments.
 It should be marked for personal responsibility," Putin told a meeting of Russian, regional and FIFA officials.